Aladdin4459/WebsiteTingy/README.md

 I might or might not know spider man.

-In my free time I like to do Brasillian Jiu-Jitsu and I like to play video games.
+In my free time I like to do Brazillian Jiu-Jitsu and I like to play video games.
 <br>
 I mainly play Valorant, Minecraft, and Apex Legends.
 I have several other games but i mainly play those.
 <br>